andreykurenkov/andreykurenkov.github.io/writing/_posts/2020-02-16-lessons-learned-from-failures.md

 ---
 layout: post
-title: My Failures as a Grad Student, and Lessons Learned (so far)
+title: Lessons Learned the Hard Way in Grad School (so far)
-tags: [life]
+tags: [life,highlights]
 category: life
 author: andrey_kurenkov
 excerpt: "Things learned the hard way, conveyed here so hopefully you can learn them the easy way."